mdlayher/wavepipe/API.md

 After a fair amount of time has passed (for example, 50-75% of the song), a `scrobble` request should be triggered to commit the play to Last.fm.

+Last.fm actions are only allowed for users with the role `User` or `Administrator`.  `Guest` users are not permitted to use Last.fm functionality, and will receive a `HTTP 403 Forbidden` error when accessing this API call.

 **Versions:** `v0`

 **URL:** `POST /api/v0/lastfm/:action/:id`